 Days 6-7: Explore Northern Serengeti National Park

-In the morning, discover the Serengeti on a full-day tour.
+Over the next two days, you'll venture across the Serengeti on a series of game drives and bush walks.
 There's a lot to see here, as the Serengeti ecosystem is one of the oldest.
 Besides being a great place to spot Big Five animals (lions, leopards, elephants, buffalo, and rhinos), the Serengeti hosts the annual Great Migration.
 From Jun-Nov, this "greatest wildlife show on earth" sees more than a million wildebeest, plus hundreds of thousands of zebras and Thomson's gazelles, undertaking the long trek to new grazing grounds.

 Today you'll explore the northern region of Serengeti, near the Massai Mara Reserve in neighboring Kenya, as this is the main route of the migration.
 The area also offers a chance to escape the crowds, as it's remote and relatively inaccessible.
 Those who make it here are rewarded with sweeping vistas of rolling green hills, granite outcrops, and acacia woodlands dotting the open savanna.

 Then there's all that incredible wildlife.
 Besides the massive herds of wildebeests and zebras, this sector is also home to the greatest concentration of elephants in the Serengeti and good numbers of lions, leopards, and cheetahs—plus giraffes and hippos.
-Depending on your preference, head out early for a morning game drive and return to camp in time for lunch.
-Later in the afternoon, you can embark on another game drive or opt to relax by the pool with a good book.
+Depending on your preference, head out early each morning for dawn game drives and return to camp in time for lunch.
+Later in the afternoon, you can embark on a second game drive or opt to relax by the pool with a good book.

 Zanzibar Beach